mattwach/battery_drainer/README.md

 microcontroller power and is thus grounded on initial power on, turning "on" the FET.

-When the user powers on the device, there is voltage near-battery going to R8 which turns off the FET and disables this subcircuit.
+When the user powers on the device (after the battery is plugged in), there is voltage near-battery going to R8 which turns off the FET and disables the inrush subcircuit.

 ### Current Sense